credativ/plutono/docs/sources/auth/auth-proxy.md

 header_name = X-WEBAUTH-USER
 # HTTP Header property, defaults to `username` but can also be `email`
 header_property = username
-# Set to `true` to enable auto sign up of users who do not exist in Grafana DB.
+# Set to `true` to enable auto sign up of users who do not exist in Plutono DB.
 Defaults to `true`.
 auto_sign_up = true
 # Define cache time to live in minutes
-# If combined with Grafana LDAP integration it is also the sync interval
+# If combined with Plutono LDAP integration it is also the sync interval
 sync_ttl = 60
 # Limit where auth proxy requests come from by configuring a list of IP addresses.
 # This can be used to prevent users spoofing the X-WEBAUTH-USER header.